Fumimaro Konoe: Prime Minister and war with China

-Upon assuming office, Konoe spent the short time between then and war with China attempting to secure pardons for the ultranationalist leaders of the 26 February incident, who had attempted to assassinate his mentor Saionji.
+Upon assuming office, First Konoe Cabinet spent the short time between then and war with China attempting to secure pardons for the ultranationalist leaders of the 26 February incident, who had attempted to assassinate his mentor Saionji.
 Konoe retained the military and legal ministers from the previous cabinet upon assumption of the premiership, and refused to take ministers from the political parties, as he was not interested in resurrecting party government.
-One month later, Japanese troops clashed with Chinese troops near Peking in the Marco Polo Bridge Incident.
-Nevertheless, a consensus emerged among Japanese military leadership that the nation was not ready for war with China, and a truce was made on July 11.

-The ceasefire was broken by July 20 after Konoe's government sent more divisions to China, causing full-scale war to erupt.
+One month later, Japanese troops clashed with Chinese troops near Beijing in the Marco Polo Bridge Incident.
+Nevertheless, a consensus emerged among Japanese military leadership that the nation was not ready for war with China, and a truce was made on 11 July.
+The ceasefire was broken by 20 July after Konoe's government sent more divisions to China, causing full-scale war to erupt.

-In November 1937 Konoe instituted a new system of joint conference between the civil government and the military called liaison conferences.
+In November 1937, Konoe instituted a new system of joint conference between the civil government and the military called liaison conferences.
 In attendance at these liaison meetings were the prime minister, the foreign minister, the ministers of the army and navy, and their chiefs of general staff.
 This arrangement resulted in an imbalance in favor of the military, since each member in attendance had an equal say in policymaking.

-Prior to the capture on Nanjing, Chang Kai-shek, through the German ambassador in China, attempted to negotiate, but Konoe rejected the overture.
+Prior to the capture of Nanjing, Chang Kai-shek, through the German ambassador in China, attempted to negotiate, but Konoe rejected the overture.

-After taking Nanking, the Japanese Army was doubtful about its ability to advance up the Yangtze river valley, and favoured taking up a German offer of mediation to end the war with China.
-Konoe, by contrast, was not interested in peace, and instead chose to escalate the war by suggesting deliberately humiliating terms that he knew Chiang Kai-shek would never accept in order to win a "total victory" over China.
+After taking Nanjing, the Imperial Japanese Army was doubtful about its ability to advance up the Yangtze river valley, and favoured taking up a German offer of mediation to end the war with China.
+Konoe opposed immediate peace negotiations, and instead chose to escalate the war by suggesting deliberately humiliating terms that he knew Chiang Kai-shek would never accept in order to win a "total victory" over China.